PrestonStringham/HackerRankSQL/README.md

 This repository is a compilation of my personal solutions for the HackerRank SQL problems.
+All solutions are in MySQL.